owickstrom/wickstrom.tech/_posts/2016-04-23-software-evolution-without-fear.md

 In this post I offer my rather technical viewpoint on the subject - what programming languages and tools can do to help us evolve software in a reliable way, avoiding status quo or costly rewrites.
+I discuss dynamic and static typing in different languages and how Haskell enables me to do large changes to the Oden compiler without introducing programming errors.

 ## Scenario: Changing Business Needs